 - Allow the plants to absorb water completely.

 If you have a garden or a well-planted balcony, allow the plants or grass to absorb water entirely before watering again.
 It will make sure cool breeze or dampness does not retain, to avoid further cooling.
 During winters, plants do not need much watering too, unlike summers.

 For Cool Climates as in the South Indian States

 Since winters aren’t very chilly here, you don’t really have to worry about doing anything special.
 So why not celebrate?!
 Winter is perfect to bring out those fancy lights and lampshades.
 Christmas is coming up, remember?
 Lights brighten your home, creating a warm and intimate ambiance.
 Incorporate pretty lamps, lanterns, candles, tiny hanging lights, etc. around the house.
 You can always invite your spouse to a romantic dinner on your balcony.

 Keep your kitchen stocked with ingredients like hot chocolate powder, cinnamon, ginger, honey, dry fruits, Amma’s special laddoos, etc. These food items provide warmth to our body.
 Place them in such a way that even children can reach the shelves.
 This will ensure that everyone eats food that provides warmth internally as well.

-To conclude, these were just a few quick applicable tips that can help you keep your Indian home cosy and comfortable this winter- but this list isn't exhaustive!
-If you have any questions or suggestions, don't forget to start the discussions in the comments!
+To conclude, these were just a few quick, applicable tips that can help you keep your Indian home cozy and comfortable this winter- but this list isn’t exhaustive!
+If you require any further assistance or suggestions, don’t forget to start the discussions in the comments!